Adam and Eve naked. It sounds like some make-believe myth, not to say a joke. But no, it’s real and has significance for the Bible story of humankind.

 This context refers to the proper clothing so that the shame of your nakedness does NOT appear.
 That we get rid of the bad nakedness with the appropriate clean clothing.

-This context encourages us to return to the proper, positive nakedness of Adam and Eve by having the presence of clean white raiment.
+This context encourages us to return to the proper, positive Adam and Eve naked by having the presence of clean white raiment.

 There’s another concept here that you can study.
 At the end of the verse, it indicates that you may see; this refers figuratively to spiritual sight, the contrary is spiritual blindness, with which biblically we might be more familiar.
 Spiritual blindness is parallel with negative nakedness.
 That nakedness characterizes the serpent.